BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 # ESP32 with HTTP server, Telnet server, file system, FTP server FTP client, SMTP client, cron daemon and user management.

+This template is a multitasking, dual stack (IPv4 and IPv6) ESP32 server (HTTP, Telnet, FTP) with built-in tools that are needed to manage, monitor and program the IoT server (like ping, ifconfig, crontab, dmesg, web-based oscilloscope, ...).
+It is just a template so you can modify it to your needs and delete everything you don't need if you want to preserve some memory, ...

-## This template is a quick and easy way to build a nice user interface for an ESP32 project, without having to take care of all the switches, LED diodes, displays, etc.
+With this template you can quickly and easily build a nice web based or telnet command line user interface for your project or prototype without having to take care of all the switches, LED diodes, displays, etc.

    - You only have to modify the telnetCommandHandlerCallback function to build the Telnet user interface for your project.

-   - You only have to modify the httpRequestHandler function to build the WEB user interface for your project.
+   - You only have to modify the httpRequestHandler function to build the web user interface for your project.
 If you want a nice stylish look and feel there is also a FTP server built into the template so you can upload larger HTML files.

-   - Dmesg message logging is built-in which can help you see what is going on at run-time and debug your project (accessible through Telnet server).

-   - A Web-based Oscilloscope is already built-in which can help you see the signals on your Esp32 pins at run-time (accessible through Http server).
+   - You can monitor run-time debug messages (when Esp32 is not connected to serial monitor) by using dmesg telnet command.

 Demo ESP32 server is available at [http://jurca.dyn.ts.si](http://jurca.dyn.ts.si)